+One of the most important sections of the society that uses the community feature the best are small-scale businesses and start-ups.
 But even though a major section of the world in growing economies learned about the power of communities recently, the actual story of community revolution transcends way back and has multiple variants.

-The world famous Danish toy company LEGO found itself on the brink of bankruptcy in the early 2000s – impacted by the massive surge of online games.
-The company that had started out as a carpenter’s dream project in the 1950s was witnessing an onslaught from digital companies that had already led to the closure of many retail giants and traditional merchandise firms.
+The world-famous Danish toy company LEGO found itself on the brink of bankruptcy in the early 2000s – impacted by the massive surge of online games.
+The company that had started as a carpenter’s dream project in the 1950s was witnessing an onslaught from digital companies that had already led to the closure of many retail giants and traditional merchandise firms.

 With over a million users, thousands of submitted ideas, and dozens of sets produced, this fan community continues to remain at the heart of some of LEGO’s best-selling sets.
 This is a perfect case study of how a business transitioned from simply building for customers to building with an engaged community.

 Most brands and companies have figured this out.
 As a result, for all consumer-facing businesses, a prevalent, engaged brand community is considered an ultimate asset where multiple users became stakeholders in the building or ideation process of the company’s products.

 The then-president of Pixar, Ed Catmull, attributed the studio’s success to communities.
-He said that in Pixar’s “vibrant community where talented people are loyal to one another and their collective work, everyone feels that they are part of something extraordinary, and their passion and accomplishments make the community a magnet for talented people coming out of schools or working at other places.”
+He said that in Pixar’s “vibrant community where talented people are loyal to one another and their collective work, everyone feels that they are part of something extraordinary.
+Their passion and accomplishments make the community a magnet for talented people coming out of schools or working at other places.”

 Communityship makes use of leadership, but not the bossy idiocy we have become accustomed to so often these days.
-While we deliberate on the evils of micromanaging — frequent interferences by managers, the problem of “macro leading”: the exercise of top-down authority by out-of-touch leaders is far more problematic.
+While we deliberate on the evils of micromanaging — frequent interferences by managers, the problem of “macro leading”.
+The exercise of top-down authority by out-of-touch leaders is far more problematic.